CleverRaven/Cataclysm-DDA/doc/reviewing_PR_guide.md

 # The role of Discord and the Discord roles

-We don't expect all contributors to be active on Discord, but the [development Discord server](https://discord.gg/9qUg4Hyejv) is the fastest and most reliable way to find out who to talk to if your PR is having problems, or if you are a reviewer trying to call attention to a PR or ask about these problems.
+We don't expect all contributors to be active on Discord, but the official Discord server (see [README.md](../README.md)) is the fastest and most reliable way to find out who to talk to if your PR is having problems, or if you are a reviewer trying to call attention to a PR or ask about these problems.
 Especially in the #development channel, there are very few questions on these topics that will get you in trouble.

 These guidelines refer to "lead devs", "developers", and "collaborators" as people whose opinions on a review are extra helpful.
 The lead dev team is indicated on Discord as people whose names are in gold at the top of the member list, under "senior devs".
 Most of the green names on Discord are "developers" and have a nearly equal level of say, especially in the parts of the code they work on themselves.
 The blue names on Discord are 'collaborators', and while a collaborator on their own isn't the final word on what PRs will be accepted or not, the collaborator role is used to indicate people who generally understand how the project works and can be trusted.
 People with purple names ("contributors") are fine to ask for and offer an opinion, but they don't have any particular extra authority on the project, so take their word with a grain of salt.
 Heck, even take the word of senior people with a bit of salt; only Kevin is the ultimate authority.